fmalee/symfony-docs-cn/components/form.rst

 The Symfony Form component relies on other libraries to solve these problems.
-Most of the time you will use Twig and the Symfony :doc:`HttpFoundation </components/http_foundation>`, Translation and Validator components, but you can replace any of these with a different library of your choice.
+Most of the time you will use Twig and the Symfony :doc:`HttpFoundation </components/http_foundation>`, :doc:`Translation </components/translation>` and :doc:`Validator </components/validator>`
+components, but you can replace any of these with a different library of your choice.

 The following sections explain how to plug these libraries into the form factory.